Shuffle/Shuffle-docs/docs/creators.md

 - [Building Apps](/docs/apps#workflow_basics)

 ## Correct information
 It's important that content shared through Shuffle has sufficient information, as to help other users find what they're looking for.
-The search engine is always the starting point, and it's up to you to become discoverable.
+The search engine is always the starting point, and it's up to you to discoverable.

 ### Workflow Release
 [![Publishing Workflows and New Workflow Types](https://user-images.githubusercontent.com/5719530/187566365-ebc054bc-393b-439f-9649-76df707c581b.png)](https://www.loom.com/embed/4f9ee793e4fd4c9fbdc040d37d0309a4)